argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 ### Legacy behaviour

-In Argo CD version 2.0 and earlier, repositories were stored as part of the `argocd-cm` config map.
+In Argo CD version 2.0 and earlier, repositories where stored as part of the `argocd-cm` config map.
 For backward-compatibility, Argo CD will still honor repositories in the config map, but this style of repository configuration is deprecated and support for it will be removed in a future version.